fabianlindfors/reshape/README.md

 ### Creating your first migration

-Each migration should be stored as a separate file under `migrations/`.
-The files can be in either JSON or TOML format.
-The name of the file will become the name of your migration and they will be sorted by file name.
-We recommend prefixing every migration with an incrementing number.
+Each migration should be stored as a separate file in a `migrations/` directory.
+The files can be in either JSON or TOML format and the name of the file will become the name of your migration.
+We recommend prefixing every migration with an incrementing number as migrations are sorted by file name.

 Let's create a simple migration to set up a new table `users` with two fields, `id` and `name`.
-We'll create a file called `migration/1_create_users_table.toml`:
+We'll create a file called `migrations/1_create_users_table.toml`:

 ```toml
 [[actions]]